pretix/pretix/doc/api/resources/items.rst

 ├ require_membership                  boolean                    If ``true``, booking this variation requires an active membership.
 ├ require_membership_types            list of integers           Internal IDs of membership types valid if ``require_membership`` is ``true``
                                                                  Markdown syntax or can be ``null``.
+├ sales_channels                      list of strings            Sales channels this variation is available on, such as
+                                                                 ``"web"`` or ``"resellers"``.
+Defaults to all existing sales channels.
+                                                                 The item-level list takes precedence, i.e. a sales channel needs to be on both lists for the item to be available.
+├ available_from                      datetime                   The first date time at which this variation can be bought
+                                                                 (or ``null``).
+├ available_until                     datetime                   The last date time at which this variation can be bought
+                                                                 (or ``null``).
+├ hide_without_voucher                boolean                    If ``true``, this variation is only shown during the voucher
+                                                                 redemption process, but not in the normal shop frontend.
 └ position                            integer                    An integer, used for sorting addons                                list of objects            Definition of add-ons that can be chosen for this item.
                                                                  Only writable during creation,